-In fact, 75% of all funds had a negative sharpe ratio over 3 and 5 year periods.
-Negative Sharpe ratios means they fail to outperform the risk free return.
+In fact, 75% of all funds had a negative Sharpe ratio over 3 and 5 year periods.
+Negative Sharpe ratios mean they fail to outperform the risk-free return.

 In fact, back in 1999, the Sharpe Ratio favored equities because of the bull market.
-Over 3 years, almost 66% of all funds provided excess returns over the risk free rate of return.
+Over 3 years, almost 66% of all funds provided excess returns over the risk-free rate of return.
 Over 5 and 10-year periods almost 80% of all funds provided excess returns.
-All the average Sharpe rations were positive instead of negative.
+All the average Sharpe ratios were positive instead of negative.
 What a difference a few years can make.

 The bottom line

 Sharpe ratios can be better than just looking at performance because it incorporates the issue of risk.
 For most investors, the Sharpe makes good intuitive sense because they not only hate to lose money but they often compare the returns to GIC or risk-free investing.
 Many technical analysts will incorporate the Sharpe Ratio when evaluating mutual funds.

 The Sharpe Ratio can be a very useful tool when used properly.
 However, you should never rely too heavily on any single set of data.
 Be sure to use the Sharpe Ratio in conjunction with other data.
 Often investors rely too much on performance whether it is the past year or three or five or even ten.